Physical Examination Requirement

 Emergency Action Plans

 Students must have access to a written emergency action plan for each clinical site.
 The EAP’s for the affiliated clinical sites are available in ATrack.
 The EAP’s, as well as the other athletic department policies, for UNC Pembroke are located in the UNC Pembroke Athletic Training Policy and Procedure Manual which is posted in ATrack.
-A hard copy of the Emergency Action Plans for all off-campus sites will be maintained in the Clinical Coordinator’s office.
+A hard copy of the Emergency Action Plans for all off-campus sites will be maintained in the Clinical Education Coordinator’s office.

 CPR for the Professional Rescuer